Volkswagen Group MLB platform: Premium Platform Combustion

-Premium Platform Combustion (PPC) is a modular car platform for internal combustion cars developed by Volkswagen Group’s Audi unit.
+Premium Platform Combustion (PPC) is a modular car platform for internal combustion cars with a longitudinal engine and optional all-wheel drive developed by Volkswagen Group’s Audi unit.
 It is considered a further development of the MLB platform and can therefore be regarded as the third generation of this platform after MLB and MLB Evo.
 It made its debut in 2024 with the Audi A5 (B10).

 Platform strategy

 The name of the modular platform was chosen in reference to the Premium Platform Electric (PPE), which was developed by Audi and Porsche as an electric-only platform, while the PPC is intended to serve Audi as the last newly developed combustion engine platform.
 The PPC shares the E³ 1.2 electronics architecture newly developed by Volkswagen subsidiary Cariad with the PPE.
 Both the PPC and PPE for the premium segment as well as the VW MEB (electric) and MQB Evo (combustion engine) platforms for the volume segment are all to be replaced by the new highly scalable electric-only Scalable Systems Platform (SSP) across all Volkswagen brands from 2029.